Lodge for sale in Colorado comes with entire Old West-style town - NewsBreak

 “They left no detail unconsidered,” real estate agent Adrienne Haydu told Nexstar’s KDVR.
 “For example, the ceiling tiles in the saloon and hotel are imported from Italy.”

 The brothers ultimately auctioned the property at a “deliberate loss” in 2011, taking in just under $2 million, according to Haydu. (“I guess that was their business model,” Haydu said.)
-The place has changed hands a few times, and today the entire property is selling for $4.7 million.Wildfire along California coast grows to 1,500 acres, prompts mandatory evacuations
+The place has changed hands a few times, and today the entire property is selling for $4.7 million.A look back at ‘Full House’ star Bob Saget’s career

 Interested buyers will not only find a saloon on the property (because what Old West town wouldn’t have a saloon?), but also a general store and chapel.
 Other amenities include a mini golf course, a shooting range, an outdoor stage, a hotel, a dance hall, two original cabins from the Hoaglund Stagecoach line, a bunkhouse, RV hookups, a five-stall livery stable and a barn with 13 stalls.